NoLieNoSean/NoNotes/content/Notes/Topological manifolds.md

 A key topological fact about manifolds is that [[Compactness#^6e5ca5|they are all paracompact]]; this is a consequence of second countability.
 In fact, for spaces that are Hausdorff and locally Euclidean with countably many components, the two conditions are equivalent.

+# Orientability

+Defining a notion of orientability for topological manifolds requires an understanding of homology; I'm putting it off for now.
+See @HomologyOrientabilityGeneral2025

+> [!Definition] Orientation-preserving maps
+> stub

+^5125c8